-There are several kinds of Eye Injuries, such as a Black Eye, a Foreign Object caught in the eye and a Chemical Splash in the eye.
+There are several kinds of Eye Injuries, such as: a Black Eye, a Foreign Object caught in the eye and a Chemical Splash in the eye.

 Black Eye: is caused by broken blood vessels (or, bleeding beneath the skin) around the eye.
-Hyphema is when there is bleeding inside the eye (blood in the front chamber of the eve or the cornea).
+Sometimes, there can be bleeding inside the eye which is called, Hyphema-blood in the front chamber of the eye or in the cornea.

 Treatment: make sure to apply a cold pack or ice pack to reduce the swelling of the patient's injured eye.
 If blood is visible, in the eye, seek medical attention at the nearest hospital.
-If the patient has any vision problems or any blood leakage from the eye, seek medical attention immediately.
+If the patient has any vision problems and/or any blood leakage from the eye seek medical attention immediately.

-Foreign Objects: in the eye can be very severe, and proper aid is necessary.
+Foreign Objects: in the eye can be very serious and proper aid is necessary.

 Treatment: make sure your hands are clean.
 Make sure to pull the lower lid down while having the patient look up and vice versa in the opposite direction.
 Clean the patient's eye with saline solution or water.
-Make sure to call 911 or take the patient to the nearest hospital if you're unable to remove the object if it's embedded, if there are any abnormalities, or if there's persistent pain.
+Make sure to call 911 or take the patient to the nearest hospital if: the object is in-removable, if it's embedded in the eyeball, if there 's any abnormalities or persistent pain once the object is removed.

-Chemical Splash: can cause extreme pain, mild pain, and no pain.
+Chemical Splash: can cause extreme pain, mild pain and no pain.

 Treatment: make sure to have the patient run his/her eyes under lukewarm water for at least 20 minutes.
-Remove contact lenses, if needed.
-Call 911 or bring the patient to the nearest hospital if experiencing persistent pain.
-Make sure to have the patient take the bottle or the label with the name of the chemical to the hospital (for medical determinations).
+Make sure contact lenses are removed.
+If the patient undergoes persistent pain make sure to call 911 or bring the patient to the nearest hospital.
+Make sure to have the patient take the bottle or the name of the chemical to the hospital (for medical determinations).

-Concussions are severe.
+Concussions are very serious.
 Make sure to call 911 if the patient has:

 - Vomited more than once

 - Unequal pupils

-- Having/had a seizure
+- 3. Having/had a seizure

-- Unable to balance
+- 4. Unable to balance

-- Slurred speech
+- 5. Slurred speech

-- Neck and/or spinal pain
+- 6. Neck and/or spinal pain

 - Very drowsy

-- Has Weakness on one side of the body
+- 8. Has Weakness on one side of the body

 Evaluate the patient who suffered a head injury by checking for concussion symptoms and change in consciousness.
-This test should occur as soon as possible.
+This check should occur as soon as possible.

-Treatment: make sure to have the patient stop the activity.
+Treatment: Make sure to have the patient stop the activity.
 Allow the patient to rest.
 To prevent swelling and worsening of injury apply ice wrapped in a washcloth.
 Treat pain with over-the-counter acetaminophen (Tylenol), aspirin or ibuprofen (Advil, Motrin).
 Note: it may make bruising worse.
 Monitor Symptoms and if any symptom is on the list above make sure to call 911 or EMS immediately.
 Perform CPR if needed.